MMIV-ML/BMED365/Lab5-Comp-Model/README.md

 # Lab 5: Computational modeling

 This lab is part of our journey through computational imaging and modeling techniques, and the use of AI in biomedical applications.
-It encompasses a broad set of methodologies to understand, analyze, and predict biological and medical phenomena through mathematical and computational means.<br>  _update: 2024-02-15_
+It encompasses a broad set of methodologies to understand, analyze, and predict biological and medical phenomena through mathematical and computational means.
+It also contains a section on [Outbreak science](./outbreak-science-extra) and [Programming for Computations - Python](./prog4comp-SL-HPL-extra) by the late Hans Petter Langtangen.<br>  _update: 2024-02-15_

 <!-- ![img](../assets/GPT-MedAI.png)<br> -->